bcgov/api-specs/geocoder/geocoder-developer-guide.md

+---
+description: Locate and standardize your addresses with the BC Address Geocoder.
+---

 # BC Address Geocoder
 # Developer Guide
 This guide is aimed at developers and web masters that would like to incorporate the Physical Address Geocoder into their applications and websites.